For the Australian version of the Terms & Conditions of service, please visit here: https://www.hrprofilingsolutions.com.au/terms-and-conditions.html

-- To the extent permitted by law, the liability of the Company, whether in contract, in tort or otherwise, in respect of all claims for loss, damage, expenses or injury arising under or in connection with these Terms, from any cancellation of these Terms or from any negligence, misrepresentation or other act or omission on the part of the Company, its representatives, agents or sub-contractors shall not in aggregate exceed the fees payable for the Services or $2,000, whichever is the lesser amount.
+- To the extent permitted by law, the liability of the Company, its affiliates, its licensors, service providers, employees, agents, officers or directors, whether in contract, in tort or otherwise, in respect of all claims for loss, damage, expenses or injury arising under or in connection with these Terms, from any cancellation of these Terms or from any negligence, misrepresentation or other act or omission on the part of the Company, its representatives, agents or sub-contractors shall not in aggregate exceed the fees payable for the Services or $2,000, whichever is the lesser amount.

-- The Company shall not be liable for any loss of profits or any consequential, indirect or special loss, damage or injury of any kind arising under or in connection with these Terms or from any cancellation of these Terms or the Services or from any negligence, misrepresentation or other act or omission on the part of the Company, its representatives, agents or sub-contractors.
+- The Company its affiliates, its licensors, service providers, employees, agents, officers or directors shall not be liable for any loss of profits or any consequential, indirect or special loss, damage or injury of any kind arising under or in connection with these Terms or from any cancellation of these Terms or the Services or from any negligence, misrepresentation or other act or omission on the part of the Company, its representatives, agents or sub-contractors.

-- If the Company is found liable to the Client (whether in contract, tort or otherwise), and the Client or a third party has contributed to the loss or damage, the Company shall only be liable to the proportional extent of its own contribution.
+- To the maximum extent permitted by law, if the Company is found liable to the Client (whether in contract, tort or otherwise), and the Client or a third party has contributed to the loss or damage, the Company shall only be liable to the proportional extent of its own contribution.

 CLIENT’S LIABILITY AND INDEMNITY

 - The Client warrants that it has the full authority to engage the Company to provide the Services.